 Turn off the oil supply and remove the filter bowl.
 Wash the filter clean with kerosene.
 The following checks should also be carried out:

-- Ensure the air inlets on the flue terminal are not obstructed or blocked. - 2.
+- 1. Ensure the flue terminal is not obstructed or blocked. - 2.
 Ensure all external controls are working correctly. - 3.
-Ensure all ventilation openings are not obstructed, and are of an adequate size. - 4.
-Inspect all boiler connections for soundness. - Inspect the flexible oil line(s), and replace where necessary.
+Ensure ventilation opening is not obstructed. - 4.
+Inspect all boiler connections for soundness. - 5.
+Inspect the flexible oil line(s), and replace if necessary.